huntdatacenter/docs/docs/data-transfer/internal-kista.md

 ## Download

 ::: tip
-This section is aimed at the lab user that will **download** data from the kista.
+This section is aimed at the lab user that will **download** data from a kista.
 :::

 1. Once inside your kista, move to the **`upload`** folder.